-Ship turned away from Australia due to dock in Napier to take cattle to China
+Ship turned away from Australia is due to dock in Napier to take cattle to China

 It is due to dock in Napier this Sunday, and depart for China next week, carrying 4700 live cattle if approved.

-MPI's director of Animal Health & Welfare Chris Rodwell said it had spoken with its Australian counterparts, and the biosecurity issue was to do with livestock tagging, rather than the vessel itself.
+MPI's director of animal health & welfare Chris Rodwell said it had spoken with its Australian counterparts, and the biosecurity issue was to do with livestock tagging, rather than the vessel itself.

 "We are continuing to work closely with our Australian colleagues, who have also confirmed that this vessel has a current Australian Certificate for the Carriage of Livestock.